draeger-lab/ModelPolisher/README.md

 java -jar ./target/ModelPolisher-2.1.jar --input=<input> --output=<output> --output-combine=true --annotate-with-bigg=true --bigg-host=0.0.0.0 --bigg-port=1310 --add-adb-annotations=true --adb-host=0.0.0.0 --adb-port=1013
 ```
 Note: All above commands must be run in `<path>/ModelPolisher/` directory and you must have installed Java `version >= 8` and Gradle `version >= 5.0`.
+# <a name="cite-ModelPolisher"></a>How to cite ModelPolisher?

+The online version of ModelPolisher is described in this article: http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0149263

+The article ["BiGG Models: A platform for integrating, standardizing and sharing genome-scale models"](https://nar.oxfordjournals.org/content/44/D1/D515) describes BiGG Models knowledge-base including ModelPolisher.

 # <a name="licenses"></a>Licenses

 ModelPolisher is distributed under the MIT License (see LICENSE).